 The first thing to keep in mind is that a day of snow is not likely to do much harm to your plants.
-The soil is already workable (or you would not have planted anything) and one day of weird weather is not enough to make it freeze up again.
-Even if there is a freeze, and even if yes, it is technically spring.
+The soil is already workable (or you would not have planted anything) and one day of weird weather is not enough to make it freeze up again even if there is a freeze and it is technically spring.

 The only real danger that comes with snow is the weight of it on your vegetable plants, especially if they're still pretty small.
 A light dusting won't do much harm.
 But an inch or two covering tiny, newly planted veggie starts could mean you'll have to replant the garden.
 The weight can snap off stems or leave them so weak that they may not grow properly.

 To eliminate this issue altogether, your best option is to cover your plants.
 You can use anything.
 Here are some ideas to cover your plants so they are not exposed to snow at all.
 That way, you won't have to worry about the cold or the weight of snow from harming them.

 - Cardboard box: Use a cardboard box to cover plants—you could even cut in some holes on the sides for air.
 Just remove it as soon as possible to let your plants get the light they need, as the cardboard will prevent plants from getting light.